JokerJosh0/Map-Loader/README.md

 ```cs
 Map.Change("uniqueId");
 ```
-Enable - Objects you want to enable once the dunction is called upon.
+Enable - Objects you want to enable once the function is called upon.

-Disable - Objects you want to disable once the dunction is called upon.
+Disable - Objects you want to disable once the function is called upon.

 Disable On Start - If checked, everything in the Enable variable will be disabled upon starting the game.

 # Getting Started - Loaders

+Dont worry about using colliders, its all handled for you :) but you are limited to only having box-shaped loaders.

 ![](https://github.com/JokerJosh0/Map-Loader/assets/137851579/41b7c1ad-c697-4529-a60d-8ccbda88f981)